What to do when Life Literally Makes no Sense-

 The man or woman who has somehow managed to achieve the sad feat of becoming the very worst version of themselves possible.

-Perhaps the person is hostile, mean, judgy, bitter, prideful and/or ridiculously self-serving (Hebrews 12:15, Hebrews 3:12, Philippians 2:3, Colossians 3:8-9).
-It might be they are just so oblivious to the needs and feelings of others they just go around unknowingly causing the poor hapless souls unfortunate enough to be caught in their orbit immeasurable hurt and pain.
+Perhaps the person is hostile, mean, judgy, bitter, jealous, prideful and/or ridiculously self-serving (Hebrews 12:15, Hebrews 3:12, Philippians 2:3, Colossians 3:8-9).
+Or perhaps, they are just so oblivious to the needs and feelings of others they unknowingly cause immeasurable hurt and pain to the poor shmucks unfortunate enough to be in their circle of influence.
 It might be they are sexually immoral in some way.
-Perhaps they are addicted to pornography or they cheat on their spouse or they just sit around indulging in lecherous thoughts about the opposite sex all day long.
+Perhaps they are addicted to pornography or they cheat on their spouse or they just sit around indulging in lecherous thoughts all day long.
 They might lie or cheat or steal or go around boasting about their own awesomeness to anyone who will listen.
 Maybe they drink themselves into oblivion routinely or are addicted to drugs.
-To some degree the sordid details of their behavior is less significant than the fact that they have chosen to indulge their very worst tendencies and character traits.
+To some degree the sordid details of their behavior is less significant than the fact that they have chosen to indulge their very worst desires and character traits.

 Here’s how it happens: